StateSmith/tutorial-2/lesson-5/README.md

 # Language specific party time 🎉

-Let's get---Bleeping nulls!
+About darn time we get to my favorite language.
+Wait!
+What's this this?
 It's the 🚨fuzz(y logic cops)!🚨

 # 👮‍♀️ Concurrency Cops! 👮
 > *"Hands off the keyboard!
 Did you just send multiple events to your state machine with no RESPECT for concurrency!?"*